DranoTheCat/simple-pipeline-example/bootstrap/README.md

 * Automating the remaining manual stuff (not automated yet do to non-trivialness of said automation.)
 * Run Jenkins securely (e.g., not just expose port 8080)
+* Use TLS for Infrastructure (maybe setup with letsencrypt)
 * Run Jenkins with higher availability
 * Put a reverse proxy (nginx, apache, etc.) in front of Jenkins
 * Run Jenkins ephemerally on a Kubernetes build cluster